blok-ui/blok.bridge/notes/001-partials.md

 ## Implementation Ideas

 It might make the most sense to have the Partial provide a `blok.router.Navigator` and a `blok.router.RouteVisitor` that override the default ones.
-This could mean that we don't need a `PartialLink` -- instead, normal `Link` components will simply get intercepted by `Partials`, making this a very easy feature to implement.
+This could mean that we don't need a `PartialLink` -- instead, normal `Link` components will simply get intercepted by `Partials`, making this a very easy feature to switch to.